savedra1/clipse/README.md

 ### 4. Versatility 🌐

 The `clipse` binary, installable from the repo, can run on pretty much any Unix-based OS, though currently optimized for linux.
 Being terminal-based also allows for easy integration with a window manager and configuration of how the TUI behaves.
-For example, binding a floating window to the `clipse` command as shown in [my example](https://youtu.be/ZE2F8Mj0_I0) using [Hyprland window manager](https://hyprland.org/) on __NixOs__.
+For example, binding a floating window to the `clipse` command as shown at the top of the page using [Hyprland window manager](https://hyprland.org/) on __NixOs__.

 **Note that working with image files will require one of the following dependencies to be installd on your system**: